aanchal1308/object-recognition/README.md

 A convolutional neural network (CNN)  is deployed for object recognition.
 I have used the All-CNN network published in the 2015 ICLR paper,[ "Striving For Simplicity: The All Convolutional Net"](https://arxiv.org/pdf/1412.6806.pdf)

-This convolutional neural network obtained state-of-the-art performance at object recognition on the CIFAR-10 image dataset in 2015.
 I have build this model using Keras, a high-level neural network application programming interface (API) that supports both Theano and Tensorflow backends.

 Following tasks are accomplished:
   * Importing datasets from Keras